Green hyperbolic complexes on Lorentzian manifolds: Green's witnesses

 Direct inspection shows that the only components of the linear differential operator $P_{\MW} = Q_{\MW} W_{\MW}+ W_{\MW}Q_{\MW}$ that do not necessarily vanish are d'Alembert operators $P_{\MW}^n = \delta_{\dR}\, \dd_{\dR} + \dd_{\dR}\, \delta_{\dR} = \Box$, for $n=-p,\ldots,p+1$.
 Since those are normally hyperbolic and hence Green hyperbolic, it follows that $W_{\MW}$ is a Green's witness for the complex of linear differential operators $(F_{\MW},Q_{\MW})$. \end{ex}

-\begin{lem} Let $(F,Q)$ be a complex of linear differential operators on $M$ endowed with a Green's witness $W$.
-Then $(F,Q)$ is Green hyperbolic. \end{lem} \begin{proof} Recalling Proposition \ref{propo:Greenhyp-acyclic}, it suffices to show that, for all compact subsets $K \subseteq M$, the complex $\FFF_{J_M^\pm(K)} \in \Ch_\bbK$ of sections supported in the causal future/past of $K$ is acyclic.
+\begin{theo} Let $(F,Q)$ be a complex of linear differential operators on $M$ endowed with a Green's witness $W$.
+Then $(F,Q)$ is a Green hyperbolic complex.
+Furthermore, denote by $G_\pm^n: \FFF_{\pc/\fc}^n \to \FFF_{\pc/\fc}^n$ the (extended) retarded/advanced Green's operator associated with the Green hyperbolic operator $P^n$ from Definition \ref{defi:Green-witness}.
+Then the $(-1)$-cochain

+is a choice of retarded/advanced Green's homotopy for $(F,Q)$. \end{theo} \begin{proof} Recalling Proposition \ref{propo:Greenhyp-acyclic}, for the first part of the statement it suffices to show that, for all compact subsets $K \subseteq M$, the complex $\FFF_{J_M^\pm(K)} \in \Ch_\bbK$ of sections supported in the causal future/past of $K$ is acyclic.
 To achieve this goal, we define a $(-1)$-cochain